 Now it was a matter of getting back to Madison!
 I hooked up with US-51 and started to descend south.
 I detoured quick in Wausau to get some pizza from Polito’s.
 I ate it in the downtown square.

-From there, I was hightailing it back to Madison.
-I ended up covering more ground than I thought I would, and saw a lot of amazing things.
+From there, it was hightailing it back to Madison.
+I ended up covering my ground than I thought I would and saw a lot of amazing things.
 It was awesome being able to work around the border closures and see my Canadian friends for the first time in almost a year-and-a-half.
 All in all, I’d say this was a great trip!
-Another interesting thing is I realized that I wasn’t the only one going to Northern Minnesota for a socially distanced road trip.
-It looks like The Driveby Tourist had the same idea.